callsomeoneelse/AI-Research-Assistant/README.md

 ## Built at

-This project was built as a functional prototype over 3 days, demonstrating proactive contextual paper suggestions with AI-powered relevance ranking.
+Built as a functional prototype over 3 days at a hackathon, demonstrating proactive contextual paper suggestions with AI-powered relevance ranking.